Wirecloud/agile-dashboards/packlist-operator/README.md

 Packlist operator operator
 ======================

-The Packlist operator operator is a WireCloud operator that provides ...
+The Packlist operator operator is a WireCloud operator that packs items into a list or appends items to a packed list.

 Build
 -----